Things To Do

 Explore local food markets

-A bustling market where you can find fresh produce, cheeses, and local delicacies.
+A lively market selling fresh produce, cheeses, regional condiments, and snacks.

 Weather